Trogir

 National Parks in Central Dalmatia

 • Šibenik-Knin County, National Park Kornati Islands.
-This is a region known for its cultural heritage as well as its impressive natural beauty.
+This is a region famous for its cultural heritage as well as its impressive natural beauty.
 The country’s first national park was founded here in 1949.
 It has miles of islands with crystal-clear waters that are great for diving and snorkeling.

 • Park Suma Marjan National Park and Biokovo Nature Park.
 Great choices to see stunning Croatian landscapes and picturesque views close to Trogir.